MarkRRyan/Connect-4-A-Game-About-Connecting-4/README.md

 ![connect 4 board](https://i.imgur.com/iCvsokv.png)

-In this project I will be using a combination of HTML, CSS, and Javascript to recreated this game
+This project was used to create this game as seen above.
 ***
 ### Complete in the Game
 - [x] Get project concept approved